BraynStorm/ggit/README.md

+# GGit - Good/Great/GRAPHical/Grotesque GIT

+A git GUI that focuses on branches and columns.

 ## Tasks

-- [ ] TOP PRIORITY move the span-collision code (the static vector stuff) to ggit-vector.c/ggit_load_repository
+- [X] Move the span-collision code (the static vector stuff) to ggit-vector.c/ggit_load_repository
 - [ ] Allow compressing into other branches.
 - [x] Allow regex matching for special branches.
-- [ ] Draw lines in __style__.
+- [X] Draw lines in __style__.
 - [ ] Draw branches on-hover of columns.
 - [ ] Draw the HEAD commit in a distinctive way.
 - [ ] Draw the refs/stash commits in a distinctive way.
-- [ ] Make columns start-end-y dependant and compress the graph horizontally when a column is not used.
+- [X] Make columns start-end-y dependant and compress the graph horizontally when a column is not used.
 - [X] Add zoom in/out.
   - [ ] Use the cursor for the "center" of the zoom.
   - [ ] Zoom in the text (font-size) as well.